Steve Steen: Radio

 Steen had a major roles in Sweeney's award-winning play Danny's Wake, which was subsequently adapted into a sitcom for BBC Radio 4.
 Steen continued to play the character of Billy throughout the two series.
 He played the character of Liam in the radio of Any Bloke.
 He also starred as George Melly in BBC Radio 4's adaptation of the Melly's memoir Owning Up.

 Theatre

 Steen has performed in improvisation theatre tours, and solo theatre shows playing Bill Bryson in three adaptations of his work by the writer and director Paul Hodson.
 He also performed in a one-man show about the American comedian John Belushi written by Hodson.

 In 2005, Steen appeared at the National Theatre in London as Charles Dickens in Theatre of Blood, based on the 1970 cinema film of the same name.

 Steen performs improvisation work with the Comedy Store Players, Paul Merton's Impro Chums, and Stephen Frost's Impro All Stars.

 Personal life

-Steen lives in East Molesey, Surrey.
+Steen lives in Hampshire, he married in 2016.